 Dryer sheets are accepted as an important part of a laundry routine.
 Sometimes called fabric softener sheets, it’s often used for the pleasant smell, reducing static, and softening clothes.
 While there’s nothing wrong with wanting all that, do you want all the other potentially dangerous parts of dryer sheets?
-Are there hazards in using dryer sheets?
+Are dryer sheets actually toxic?

 This is a cause for debate.
 On one hand, studies have been known to show a large amount of VOCs emitted from dryer sheets but, on the other hand, some people say those studies were unreliable or mixed their tests with other products besides dryer sheets.
 You may have seen these conflicting results and wondered what the final conclusion is.
 Should you avoid using dryer sheets?
 What are the real dangers, if any?